Stock Exchange: How to Find New Trading Ideas

 The discussion led me back to the rule-based approach of the Turtles, a famously successful group of rookie traders trained by Richard Dennis.
 Most of the rules still make great sense.
 While secret for many years, they are now in the public domain.
 This method had very specific rules for entering new positions.
 The trader did not “reach,” but instead waited for the market to provide opportunities.

-Sometimes there are not any attractive trades.
+Sometimes there are not any attractive trades and you need the help of a company similar to IronFX to help with your models.
 Does this have meaning for our models?
 Let’s start with a look at their current ideas, and wrap up with a conclusion on today’s theme.

 I have offered a new (free) service to subscribers to our Felix/Oscar update list.
 You can suggest three favorite stocks and sectors.
 We will report regularly on the “favorite fifteen” in each category– stocks and sectors—as determined by readers.
 Sign up with email to “etf at newarc dot com”.
 Suggestions and comments are welcome.
 In the tables below, green is a “buy,” yellow a “hold,” and red a “sell.”
 Each category represents about 1/3 of the underlying universe.
 Please remember that these are responses to reader requests, not necessarily stocks and sectors that we own.
 Sign up now to vote your favorite stock or sector onto the list!